David C. Tambo

-David C. Tambo is an historian of slavery in pre-colonial Nigeria, editor for the Nigerian oral histories of the Plateau History Project in the 1980s, former head of archives and special collections at Ball State University, and later director of the Center for the Study of Democratic Institutions at the Davidson Library, University of California Santa Barbara.
+David C. Tambo is a historian of slavery in pre-colonial Nigeria, editor for the Nigerian oral histories of the Plateau History Project in the 1980s, former head of archives and special collections at Ball State University, and later director of the Center for the Study of Democratic Institutions at the Davidson Library, University of California, Santa Barbara.
 His archives form the Tambo Nigerian History Collection at U.C.
 Santa Barbara.

 Early life and family

 Tambo worked as a volunteer for the Peace Corps in Bauchi, Nigeria, from 1968 to 1970.
 He received his M.A. degree from the University of Wisconsin in 1974.